manasvitwr/survey-fill/README.md

 Enter the names to use for submissions:

 Enter names for each submission (one per line).
 Press Enter twice when done.
-If you don't enter enough names, random Indian names will be used for remaining submissions. testname1 testname2 testname3
+If you don't enter enough names, random names will be used for remaining submissions.
+Jake29M
+Amy27F
+Gina29F

 Using 3 names for submissions
 ```